Bill Manser’s Net Worth, Compensation, & Settlement (2025)

 Image Credits: YouTube@PaternityCourt

-Bill Manser is a 59-year-old American Director and Vice President of The Arbors Lot Owners Association with a net worth of $1 million in 2024.
+Bill Manser is a 60-year-old American Director and Vice President of The Arbors Lot Owners Association with an estimated net worth of $1 million in 2025.

-Bill became famous after appearing on the hit show Paternity Court.
-He went to prison for five years for not paying child support for a kid he didn’t believe was his.
+Bill rose to public attention after his appearance on the hit show Paternity Court.
+He went to prison for five years for not paying child support for a child he later discovered was not his biological son.

-In Season Episode 55 of Lauren Lake’s Paternity Court, Bill hopped on the show to know whether Elizabeth Sehr’s son, Dylan Sehr, was his child.
+In Season 1, Episode 55 of Lauren Lake’s Paternity Court, Bill appeared to determine whether Elizabeth Sehr’s son, Dylan Sehr, was his biological child.

-Let’s dive into the article to learn about Bill Manser’s life, age, nationality, wife, background, and more!
+Read on to learn about Bill Manser’s life, age, nationality, career, family, and more details, updated for 2025!

 NameBill Manser